CCSCovenant/CCSCovenant.github.io/_pages/about.md

   - /about.html
 ---

 I am graduated from the [Lassonde School of Engineering](https://lassonde.yorku.ca/) at [York University](https://www.yorku.ca/) with Frist Class Honours Bachelor's degrees in computer science.(GPA:7.93/9 ).
-I am looking for Fall 2024 income Mphil/Phd position.
+I will be enrolling as an MPhil student at The Hong Kong University of Science and Technology (Guangzhou) in Fall 2024.
+I am looking for potential supervisor and interesting projects.

 My research interest including computer vision, computer graphics, machine learning and distributed systems.

 you can find my transcript here: [Kuimou's transcript](../assets/Transcript-June-11.pdf)